Designations Congruent with Things: A Correspondence In Two Parts

 Dictation 11

-Letter to Mako, attempt whatever, none of this is useable.
+Letter to Mako, attempt whatever, none of this is usable.

-Dear Mako, sorry I’ve been out of touch for a little while.
+Dear Mako, sorry I’ve been out of touch for a while.
 Things haven’t been going so well.
-I realize I have missed eleven of your eleven calls, but I one hundred percent guarantee you that I will short circuit my brain if I pick up the phone.
+I realize I’ve missed eleven of your eleven calls, but I one hundred percent guarantee you I will short-circuit my brain if I pick up the phone.
 There won’t be any talking, there will just be me, sort of saying nothing and you sort of saying, “Newt” over and over and over again and everyone will be confused and some people might stop breathing and pass out.

 Okay, yeah, great work, Dr. Geiszler, that’s a fantastic letter you’ve drafted, why don’t we just, oh, I don’t know, delete it.